 Food will be served to the rooms as usual and the children will eat in their base rooms.
 Self-service will not be encouraged.

 Will the children still be able to enjoy outdoor play?

 We believe strongly in the benefits of outdoor education and plenty of fresh air is especially important at the moment.
-Although we will not be able to run full-time forest school pre-schools initially, we will be running regular outdoor sessions for all children and will be re-introducing sessions as forest school gradually.

 What measures will you be taking to ensure good hand hygiene?

 We have put in place a handwashing schedule across all settings.
 All children and staff will wash their hands at the start of every day and then frequently throughout, including when changing activity or room, before mealtimes and, of course, when going to the toilet.